top of page

 • Strengths: Contemporary focus on the postoperative window; agent-specific subgrouping (UFH vs LMWH); sensitivity analyses.

-• Limitations: All Level III and mostly retrospective; regimen heterogeneity (dose/timing/duration); incomplete adjustment for baseline thrombotic risk and case complexity.
+• Limitations: All studies were Level of Evidence III and mostly retrospective; regimen heterogeneity (dose/timing/duration); incomplete adjustment for baseline thrombotic risk and case complexity.

 Clinical relevance